 Lastly, major respect for those who walk unrelentingly left foot forward, uncompromising, unapologetic, to rebuild and uphold our original societal foundation based on the principles and declarations of MAAT.

-May we stand encouraged by the stories of countless generations of Ancestors that sustained and even thrived in the face of greater forms of opposition.
+May we stand encouraged by the stories of countless generations of Ancestors that sustained and even thrived in the face of greater forms of opposition and oppression.